unaidedelf8777/lilac_built/docs/concepts/concept_create.md

 A concept is created by seeding it with a few positive and negative examples, and then will be tuned given a data source.

+This guide will show you how to create a concept from the UI and from Python.
+These can be interchangeable -- if you create a concept from the UI, you can use it from Python, and vice-versa.

 ## Create from UI

 To create a concept from the UI, click the "Add concept" button in the navigation on the left.
 This